home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 Now, you can login to your Home Assistant and [generate a long-lived access token][generate-long-lived-access-token].
 After you put your long-lived access token to the `Environment variable`, do not forget click `Save` button before you `Test` again.

-This time, you will get a list of your devices as the response. 🎉
+This time, you will get a list of your devices in the response. 🎉

 ## Configure the Smart Home Service Endpoint